HarshJasani9/Shortly/README.md

 2. **Graceful Fallbacks:** If the Redis server goes down, the `ioredis` offline queue is disabled, instantly throwing an error that the app silently catches.
 The app seamlessly falls back to MongoDB for redirects—zero downtime.
 3. **Non-Blocking Background Tasks:** When a short link is clicked, the `res.redirect()` fires instantly.
 The analytics processing (user-agent parsing, click increments, database saves) happens asynchronously in the background using `.catch()` instead of `await`.
 4. **Compound Indexing:** The `Analytics` schema uses a compound index on `{ shortCode: 1, timestamp: -1 }` to make time-series aggregation queries exponentially faster as the database grows.
+5. **Privacy-First Data Fetching:** The frontend utilizes browser `localStorage` to track which URLs a user has generated, passing them to the backend to filter API results.
+This ensures users only see stats for links they created, achieving privacy without needing a complex authentication system.

 ---